flipflopsen/BashHelperAndManagementScripts/README.md

 - `openssl` (for handling encryption and decryption)
 - `jq` (for parsing JSON in Bash scripts)
 - `gpg` (for GPG related operations (encrypt/decrypt))
+- `bindfs` (for permission handling, ensure it is installed on your system and integrate it as required.
+It's useful when dealing with filesystems that are readable across both Windows and UNIX systems but have differing permissions capabilities.

 These tools can typically be installed via your Linux distribution’s package manager.
 Below are instructions for different systems and package managers: